+Monitor Status

-Monitor Status: This is to monitor the progress of students that have been exited from the EL program.
+This is to monitor the progress of students that have been exited from the ML program.
 Students attend mainstream classes throughout the school day.
 Students do not receive regularly scheduled pullout or push-in instruction.
-The students' ELL teacher will monitor them by collaborating with the classroom teacher each quarter for two years.
+The students' ML teacher will monitor them by collaborating with the classroom teacher each quarter for two years.
 Collaboration will include monitoring the student's academic progress, observing the student, surveying their academic work, and conducting student interviews.
 After 2 years, if the student continues to show growth and/or proficiency, they will be taken off the monitor status list.
-If during the 2 years, the student has decreased in performance of their English Language skills, the student will be reassessed following our exit plan and if the student is reentered into EL services, the EL teacher will document the reasons why and the parent's consent to reentry.
+If during the 2 years, the student has decreased in performance of their English Language skills, the student will be reassessed following our exit plan and if the student is reentered into ML services, the ML teacher will document the reasons why and the parent's consent to reentry.

-Evaluation of Effectiveness.
+Evaluation of Effectiveness

-As part of the school's Comprehensive Needs Assessment in alignment with the school's Annual Report, Authorizer Contract, and our World's Best Workforce plan, all EL programs and activities, including service models and staffing needs are evaluated annually through data analysis and staff feedback, staff surveys and parent surveys to determine effectiveness.
+As part of the school's Comprehensive Needs Assessment in alignment with the school's Annual Report, Authorizer Contract, and our World's Best Workforce plan, all ML programs and activities, including service models and staffing needs are evaluated annually through data analysis and staff feedback, staff surveys and parent surveys to determine effectiveness.

 Staff feedback is collected through professional development activities throughout the school year and during the end of the school year program summary feedback.
 Data is analyzed with the needs' assessment team during the summer and reviewed and analyzed as a school staff during August workshop week where data is reviewed at each grade level classroom and individual student levels.
-The needs assessment also creates annual goals required for the Title III application and reviews school World's Best Workforce and Authorizers goals pertaining to EL students.
+The needs assessment also creates annual goals required for the Title III application and reviews school World's Best Workforce and Authorizers goals pertaining to ML students.

-Coordination of Resources:
+Coordination of Resources

-Due to the makeup of SCMSA students, EL students make up 80% of the school's population.
+ML students make up 80% of SCMSA's population.
 The majority of the remaining twenty percent are students who have been exited and reclassified in MARSS as no longer needing those services.
 Therefore, all school services and programs are coordinated with other relevant programs such as Gifted and Talented service, Special Education, Title I and Title II.
 Programs for immigrant and refugee students are done on an as-needed basis.
 We have procedures in place for immigrant status.